macbury/lam.py/README.md

 Led lamp that displays information about current jenkins build status.
 Main features:

-* Automaticaly turn on/off if user is logged on hipchat
+* Automaticaly turn on/off if user is logged on Jipchat
-* Beam effect if somebody makes coffee
+* Beam effect if somebody makes coffee([How i know that](http://codesthq.com/blog/2016/how-did-we-hack-coffeemaker-and-had-fun-with-it.html))
-* Unicorn effect if food is delivered(via. lunching.pl)
+* Unicorn effect if food is delivered(via. [lunching.pl](http://lunching.pl))
-* Big red arcade button that can send random message to somebody on hipchat
+* Big red arcade button that can send random message to somebody on Hipchat
-* Change color depending on jenkins build status
+* Change color depending on [Jenkins](https://jenkins.io/) build status

 ## How it works:
 https://www.youtube.com/watch?v=UrOeL2-fV0c